Ramblings on the freeness of affine hypersurfaces: Bounds on Tjurina numbers

-Let $\tau(C)$ denote the total Tjurina number of $C:f=0$, which is by definition the sum of all local Tjurina numbers $\tau(C,p)$ for $p \in C_{sing}$.
+In this section we consider affine hypersurfaces $X$ having only isolated singularities.
+We discuss first the case of plane curves, where the results are more complete.
+Let $\tau(C)$ denote the total Tjurina number of a projective plane curve $C:f=0$, which is by definition the sum of all local Tjurina numbers $\tau(C,p)$ for $p \in C_{sing}$.
 The two invariants $\tau(C)$ and $mdr(f)$ are related by the following inequalites, see \cite{Dmax,dPW,E}. \begin{thm} Let $C:f=0$ be a reduced projective plane curve of degree $d$ with $r=mdr(f)$.
 Then one has

 On the other hand, one has the following upper bounds for $\tau(C)$. \begin{enumerate}

 \item If $r <d/2$, then and the equality holds if and only if the curve $C$ is free.

 \item If $d/2 \leq r \leq d-1$, then